 How does DEHP affect the body?

-DEHP's metabolite MEHP detected in 78% of US adults — a near-universal exposure suppresses testosterone production in fetal Leydig cells by downregulating the steroidogenic enzymes that build testosterone from cholesterol — specifically StARSteroidogenic acute regulatory protein — the rate-limiting transport protein that moves cholesterol into the mitochondria, where testosterone synthesis begins.
-DEHP reduces its expression. and P450scc, the rate-limiting steps in the synthesis chain Borch et al. 2006.
-This is mechanistically different from classical anti-androgens like flutamide, which block the androgen receptor directly.
-DEHP doesn't block the receptor — it reduces the amount of hormone that gets made in the first place.
+DEHP's metabolite MEHP detected in 78% of US adults — a near-universal exposure suppresses testosterone production in fetal Leydig cells by downregulating the upstream steroidogenic machinery — StARSteroidogenic acute regulatory protein — the rate-limiting transport protein that moves cholesterol into the mitochondria, where testosterone synthesis begins., the translocator protein PBR, the cholesterol side-chain cleavage enzyme P450scc, and the nuclear regulators SF-1 and PPARgamma.
+Transcripts for the testicular descent factor InsL3 dropped in the same Wistar rat fetuses Borch et al. 2006.
+The mechanism sits upstream of receptor-binding anti-androgens like flutamide: DEHP doesn't block androgen receptors so much as lower how much testosterone reaches them in the first place.
 Less testosterone produced during the masculinisation programming windowA critical period during fetal development when testosterone directs the formation of male reproductive anatomy.
 Insufficient testosterone during this window produces measurable changes at birth. means altered development that shows up at birth.

 What is the regulatory status of DEHP?